 Make-Ahead Thanksgiving Desserts

-Almost any “cold” pie or dessert can easily be made the day before and refigerated until after your meal — in fact, they often taste BETTER when allowed to sit overnight.
+Almost any “cold” pie or dessert can easily be made the day before and refrigerated until after your meal — in fact, they often taste BETTER when allowed to sit overnight.

-NOTE: If you prefer warm fruit pies, just place them on cookie sheets and pop them into a 250º oven for roughly 20 minutes.
+NOTE: If you prefer warm fruit pies, just place your already-baked pies on cookie sheets and pop them into a 250º oven for roughly 20 minutes.

 These are some of our favorite cold pies and desserts.